FI0330 – Unrelated Business Taxable Income (UBTI)

 - Substantial Return Benefit – value of items given to corporate sponsors, if the value of those items exceeds 2% of the sponsorship payment.

-- Do NOT include the value received from mere acknowledgement of the sponsor (see examples of acknowledgement in Paragraph 3d above) in this calculation.
+- Do not include the value received from mere acknowledgement of the sponsor in this calculation (see examples of acknowledgement in Section 3 above).

 - If the value of the items given exceeds 2% of the sponsorship payment, the sponsor has received a “substantial return benefit”, and the value of those items must be included in UBTI.
 Only the portion of the sponsorship payment that exceeds the fair market value of the substantial return benefit will be deemed a qualified sponsorship payment.